Skip to content

 165. Programme to support scheme smallholders?

-The company reports to empowering smallholders through cooperatives, training, and financial support.
-It also conducted sustainability training for its Fresh Fruit Bunches (FFB) suppliers in Jambi and Indonesia, focused on sustainability practices, certification and more.
-However, the type of smallholders supported is unclear.
+The company reports that it collaborated with social NGOs to offer training, access to financing, and market initiatives to smallholder farmers, enhancing their yield and income potential.
+Additionally, it conducted sustainability training for its Fresh Fruit Bunches (FFB) suppliers in Jambi and Indonesia, covering sustainability practices, certification, and more.
+However, the specific type of smallholders supported remains unclear.

 • P